-How to Make a Rag Area Rug (With Old Clothes)
+How to Make Rag Area Rugs (Recycle Old Clothes)

-Many people may not realise that what we all know as a rag area rug has been around for a few hundred years and were crocheted with fabric strips cut from old discarded clothing.
+Did you know that rag area rugs have been around for hundreds of years and were crocheted with fabric strips cut from old cloths?

 At that time, it was a necessity because old clothes were not just thrown away, or given out.
 Every old bit of anything a family owned, was recycled and put to good use for the family.